sms-codecloud/arj-backend/README.md

 - **Jenkinsfile**: Defines the Jenkins pipeline for CI/CD.

-- **HelloWorld.sln**: Solution file that includes the HelloWorld project and its associated test project.
+- **hello_world.sln**: Solution file that includes the hello_world project and its associated test project.

 - **.gitignore**: Specifies files and directories to be ignored by Git.